 8. If cells are the answer, what was the question?
 Cells are designed to solve problems of waste for product/part/service families, if the goal doesn’t have an obstacle that cells might help you to remove or get around, perhaps they aren’t the answer.
 Other solution approaches are ok, cells are not a blanket ‘one size fits all’ answer.

+What do you think?
 What’s your learning?